V4C38/spectacles-reachy-mini/README.md

    <img src="Assets/rm_setup_wizard.gif" alt="Setup Wizard">

    It will ask you to enter the IP of the machine running the Reachy App.
 This can be on your local network or over the internet.
-   *If you do not have a Reachy Mini, select 'I have no Reachy Mini' in the first step which will skip the hardware setup and start Simulation Mode*
+   Select 'I have no Reachy Mini' to enter Simulation Mode.

 ## Core concepts

 There are two main ways of controlling the robot:

 **User directly controls the robot:**
 This direct control is referred to as **Puppeteer Mode** in this lens: it gives the user a grabbable object that the robot will always look at.
 This is an easy way to have interactivity.

 **An LLM / agent controls the robot:**
 A more technically involved approach is what is referred to as **Assistant Mode**, the user can interact with an LLM (ChatGPT) that has custom tools available to move the physical (or simulated) robot.

 ### Extensibility by Design
 This project is designed to be extended by you!
 Some suggestions and workflows for this, like adding your own tools for the agent, can be found in later sections.
+Checkout the `Customization Section` for how to get started!

 ## Architecture overview
 This project is aimed at Lens Studio developers and designers, so almost all of the logic is handled in the Lens itself.
 This alleviates the need for using python, making it easier to play around and experiment without the complexity of hardware and firmware.